[Exploring the narratives hidden behind walls and cities]

 Bio:

-Xcetera is an Architect by profession, and considers himself a writer by calling.
-Having been an avid writer from a young age, anything that involves words is his forte.
-He is of the persuasion that words are available to everyone, but it takes a certain measure of skill to be able to put them together like ‘lego’ pieces so as to create something truly memorable and beautiful.
-He hopes to cultivating his writing ability, as he believes he is to make a lasting contribution to the world through the same.
+Sibusiso is an architect by profession and a writer by calling.
+An avid writer from a young age, he has always been drawn to language, and anything that involves words comes naturally to him.
+He believes words are available to everyone, but that it takes a particular kind of skill to assemble them—like LEGO pieces—into something truly memorable and beautiful.
+He is committed to continually refining his craft, convinced that writing is one of the ways he is meant to make a lasting contribution to the world.

 The blog: